vovkkk/MarkupViewer/README.md

 To automatically open a file with this viewer in Windows, associate the filetype with the included `.bat` file.

 You can apply styles by dropping your stylesheets in the `stylesheets\` directory next to this script and selecting one from the Style menu.

-## Settings
-`settings.yaml` offers many options to fiddle with — simply open that file in any plain text editor.
-*NOTE*, options without description are not implemented yet, they’re drafts… tbh, even some with descriptions are still drafts.

 ## Contributing
 Feel free to make improvements.
 Fork and send me a pull request.